Road Rage: Angry Drivers Are Dangerous Drivers

 Road Rage Causes Serious Situations that Can Lead to Serious Injuries

 Aggressive behavior on Florida’s roadways causes accidents that are often catastrophic to drivers and passengers alike, usually because these accidents tend to occur at high speeds.
 To prevent and punish drivers for this dangerous and careless behavior, Florida has a road rage statute that defines and punishes road rage, otherwise referred to as aggressive careless driving.

-If you or your family were injured by someone who drove aggressively and carelessly, seek the help of an experienced car accident attorney to ensure that you get the compensation you deserve to fix the damages and injuries that the careless and negligent driver created.
+If you or your family were injured by someone who drove aggressively and carelessly, seek the help of an experienced car accident attorney in Fort Myers to ensure that you get the compensation you deserve to fix the damages and injuries that the careless and negligent driver created.

 What is the definition of road rage?

 Florida law defines road rage (also known as aggressive careless driving) as committing two or more of these acts at the same time or in succession: